dgerth5/fullkellybettingmlbdraft/README.md

 # fullkellybettingmlbdraft
 This is repo for 2021 SABR entry.
-Hopefully it gets accepted